-Fledgling and aspiring entrepreneurs frequently confide in me that they want to start or grow their business.
-They start out with great enthusiasm but lose momentum and fall into paralysis mode at the thought of marketing.
-They use words like “sleazy” and “underhanded” to define internet marketers.
-I keep hearing, “ I really want to start a business but I hate the marketing part.”
+Fledgling and aspiring entrepreneurs frequently confide in me that they start out with great enthusiasm but lose momentum and fall into paralysis mode at the thought of marketing.
+I keep hearing, “ I really want to start a business but the marketing part feels so uncomfortable.”

 As a new entrepreneur, it makes sense that you hit a wall when everything you read tells you that the only way to build your business is to create free mega tele-summits where you give a few bites of valuable content and then spend the last fifteen minutes of each call plugging a high priced program.
-It works. but YOU DON’T HAVE TO DO THAT to succeed.
-I don’t and some of my entrepreneurial friends don’t either.
-We write on our blogs, share with our friends on Facebook and Twitter and charge reasonable fees for our valuable services.
-We don’t hold free calls and then offer pricey programs.
-We promote paid tele-classes where we offer valuable information.
+YOU DON’T HAVE TO DO THAT to succeed.
+I don’t and my close entrepreneurial friends don’t either.
+We write on our blogs, share with our friends on Facebook or Twitter and charge reasonable fees for our valuable services.

 I’m not making a judgement on that type of internet marketing.
 It just doesn’t feel right for me.
 But I’ll let you in on a little secret.
 I love marketing.
-I love good marketing so much that on the rare occasions I watch television, there are a few commercials that I actually look forward to viewing again and again.
-I giggle every time I see a certain home insurance commercial featuring an exceptionally domestic canine.
-I’ve never thought of buying a Subaru but their recent ad campaign featuring a father and daughter makes me want to hug the ad team.
+I really enjoy promoting other people’s offerings that I value.
+I love good marketing so much that on the rare occasions I watch television, I actually look forward to viewing certian commercials.
+I giggle every time I see a certain home owner’s insurance commercial featuring an exceptionally domestic canine.
+I’d never thought of buying a Subaru but their ad campaign featuring a father and daughter, granmother and grandson and other precious family moments makes me want to send chocolate and flowers to the ad team.

 As a small business, you might not do a lot of paid advertising.
-As a solo entrepreneur, you are better off developing ongoing relationships with people who have like interests and will become long term fans.
-That’s marketing-the art of connecting with those want or need what you have and letting them know about your products and services.
-You don’t have to use the popular formula if it feels “bait and switch” to you.
+As a solo entrepreneur, you are better off developing ongoing relationships with people who have common interests and will become long term fans.
+Connect with those who want or need what you have and let them know about your products and services.
+You don’t have to use a popular formula if it feels “bait and switch-y” to you.
 If you offer something of value in an authentic, straight forward style, there is nothing “sleazy” about it.